BigFatNoob-NCSU/x9115george2/project/Report/ReadMe.md

 * Support for other optimizers like NSGA2, IBEA etc
 * Model evaluation can be expensive hence optimization should be parallelized.

+## Repository
+The repository for the code can be found here https://goo.gl/EMjl3q

 ## Acknowledgements
 This report is part of CSC-791 Automated Software Engineering.
 I would like to express my gratitude towards the instructor Dr Tim Menzes and the Teaching Assisant Rahul Krishna for the their support in pursuing this project.
 Additionally, I would like to thank the instructor for allowing me to use his script for scott-knott test.